Murder of Mona Tinsley: Formal questioning

 As police questioned Nodder, other officers began interviewing his neighbours.
 One of these neighbours claimed to police she had seen a young girl matching Mona's description at Nodder's premises earlier that day; another neighbour was able to confirm to police that at midday on 6 January, a young brunette girl wearing a blue dress had been standing in the back doorway of his house, watching Nodder digging in his garden.
-This combination of eyewitness testimony was enough to detain Nodder, and at 11 p.m. that evening, he was arrested on a bastardy warrant (police having learned from Edith Grimes that Nodder had been the subject of an affiliation order), and both his home (known as "Peacehaven") and garden extensively searched.
+This combination of eyewitness testimony was enough to detain Nodder, and at 11 p.m. that evening, he was arrested on a bastardy warrant (police having learned from Edith Grimes that Nodder had been the subject of an affiliation order), and both his three-bedroom home (known as "Peacehaven") and garden extensively searched.
 Every house, drain, ditch and cesspit within a three-mile radius of Nodder's property was also searched, and a five-mile stretch of the Chesterfield Canal was also drained.

 Although the search outside the grounds of Peacehaven proved fruitless insofar as discovering Mona either alive or dead, the search of Nodder's property revealed a handkerchief later determined as having belonged to Mona near a water tank at the rear of the premises.
 Also discovered inside the house were scraps of paper depicting a child's drawings and writings, and fingerprints upon crockery in the kitchen were quickly matched to those taken from materials Mona was known to have handled at her home.
 Ominously, an opened packet of sweets, two soiled handkerchiefs, and a tin of Vaseline were discovered beneath a pillow in the front bedroom of these premises, indicating a likely sexual motive for the child's abduction.
 (Note: Some evidence exists to suggest Frederick Nodder had been a paedophile, and that during the three weeks he had lodged within the Tinsley household in late 1935, he had developed a sexual obsession with Mona.)